-Court of England.
-125
+Court of England.125

-of the specialised IP tribunals illustrate the governments' willingness to pay special attention to the IP field and raise the quality of IP adjudication, however, cooperation of those courts is even more desirable as the strong IP tribunals will tend to create their own practices.
+65 In spite of the certain disadvantages, the creation of the specialised IP tribunals illustrate the governments' willingness to pay special attention to the IP field and raise the quality of IP adjudication, however, cooperation of those courts is even more desirable as the strong IP tribunals will tend to create their own practices.
 The cooperation tools discussed above must be applied predominantly to the specialised patent courts existing in different EU Member States.